Black Friday shopping with a catch

 The aim of Blackout Friday was to highlight the issue and show how small changes in digital accessibility would make a big difference to the blindness and low vision community.

 This earned creative idea was the perfect juxtaposition to the retail frenzy, and the media lapped it up.
-The pop-up store garnered 103 PR hits across TV, radio, trade media, online lifestyle magazines, and plenty of influencer mentions to boot, with a combined reach of 18.7 million.
+The pop-up store garnered 103 PR hits across TV, radio, trade media, and online lifestyle magazines, with a combined earned media reach of 18.7 million.
+The influencers created content that generated a lot of buzz online, with a combined reach of 65,000.

-Importantly, the coverage sparked a lot of meaningful online chatter among customers and retailers, empowering both audiences to make online shopping more accessible.
+Importantly, the event and coverage sparked a lot of meaningful online chatter among customers and retailers, empowering both audiences to make online shopping more accessible.